sonhmai/data-system-design/LearningNotes/Papers/An Empirical Evaluation of Columnar Storage Formats.md

 - a benchmark to stress-test them on different workloads.
 - discussing their good and bad design decisions for modern hardware and data workloads through benchmark metrics.

+Terms
+- low-selectivity: query returning a high number of records (not filtering much)

 Findings
 1. Parquet ~ ORC: no clear winner